danielathome19/Organoid-Intelligence-Simulation/README.md

-├── mlp_model.py                  # Script to create and train the MLP model ├── mlp_inference.py              # Script to load the model and perform inference ├── biodynamo_simulation.cpp      # BioDynaMo simulation code integrating the MLP model ├── install_biodynamo.sh          # Shell script to install the BioDynaMo library └── run.sh                        # Shell script to automate the build and run process
+├── mlp_model.py                  # Script to create and train the MLP model ├── mlp_inference.py              # Script to load the model and perform inference ├── biodynamo_simulation.cpp      # BioDynaMo simulation code integrating the MLP model └── run.sh                        # Shell script to automate the build and run process
 ```